 |Actual Measured Nicotine Content (mg)|

 Still got questions about vapes or e-cigarettes?
 Semper Fit Health Promotion staff is available to discuss any concerns with you and can offer you tobacco cessation services, including information about approved medications that are available to help you quit tobacco.
 For more information, please visit your local Health Promotion staff at your installation’s fitness facility.
-Click here to locate a fitness center near you.
+Click here to locate a Semper Fit Health Promotions Program near you.

 The last thing you want to do after work is exercise or prepare and cook a nutritious meal.
 That’s why the Department of Defense has devised the 5210 plan to make things simpler for you.